-Polyamory is the practice of maintaining consensual, openly conducted, multiple-partner relationships in which both men and women have negotiated access to additional partners outside of the traditional committed couple.
+Polyamory is the practice of maintaining consensual, openly conducted, multiple-partner relationships in which people of all genders can have negotiated access to additional partners outside of the traditional committed couple.
 Ironically, it is easier to begin with what polyamory is not, and then explain what it is.

 Polyamory is not…

-Swinging, which tends to focus on sexual variety and put less emphasis on emotional intimacy among those outside the core couple.
+- Swinging, which tends to focus on (hetero)sexual variety and put less emphasis on emotional intimacy among those outside the core couple.
 Some swingers, in fact, negotiate arrangements that prohibit emotional connection or even repeated interaction with the same “outside” lover.

-Polyamory is a form of nonmonogamy in which women and men establish emotionally and/or sexually intimate relationships with multiple people at the same time.
+Polyamory is a form of nonmonogamy in which people of any gender can establish emotionally and/or sexually intimate relationships with multiple people at the same time.
 The partners all know about each other, and are often friends or chosen family members (though sometimes they don’t like each other, which can cause problems).
 While occasionally it translates as group sex, most often poly people interact sexually in pairs and save the group thing for socializing.

 In most groups some members have sex with each other and others do not, though those in platonic relationships can establish enduring emotional relationships I term polyaffective.